 Who are we?

-The founders of the foundry are Finn Arne Jørgensen (Associate Professor, Umeå University) and Dolly Jørgensen (Associate Professor, Luleå University of Technology).
+The founders of the foundry are Finn Arne Jørgensen (Professor of environmental history at University of Stavanger) and Dolly Jørgensen (Professor of history at University of Stavanger).
 We research and teach on new natures, both new natures made in the past and those in the making now.
 Finn Arne is most interested in histories of digital mediation of nature, questions of authenticity with technologies in the wild, and the enabling of environmentally friendly action through technology.
 Dolly is focused on technological interventions deployed in nature conservation actions, competing views about the naturalness of new natures, and the experience of nature through museum, zoo, and aquarium display technologies.